demisto/content-docs/docs/integrations/yml-from-python-code-gen.md

     print("funk")
 ```
 ### Notes
-* Metadata from explicit `@metadata_collector.command` arguments can be used along with metadata providing in docstring, as long as it is not the same field.
+* Metadata from explicit `@metadata_collector.command` arguments can be used along with metadata provided in docstring, as long as it is not the same field.
-For example, one can provide inputs_list via `@metadata_collector.command` and `Context Outputs` in the docstring, specifing both inputs and outputs.
+For example, one can provide inputs_list via `@metadata_collector.command` and `Context Outputs` in the docstring, specifying both inputs and outputs.
-* If a field is specified in both ways: explicitly in `@metadata_collector.command` and in the docstring, the explicit one will be used.
+* If a field is specified explicitly in `@metadata_collector.command` and in the docstring, the explicit one will be used.

 For example:
 ```python
 metadata_collector = YMLMetadataCollector(integration_name="some_name")